opendocsg/slw-judgments-backfill/2005_SGHC_24/report.md

  The Ac t was intended to apply only to persons who are really c arrying on the business of moneylending as a business, not to persons who lend money as an inc ident of another business or to a few old friends by way of friendship.
 This particular Act was supposed to be required to save the foolish from the extortion of a certain class of the community who are c alled money-lenders as an offensive term. [emphasis added]

-20     The Singapore Court of Appeal in _Lorrain Esme Osman v Elders Finance Asia Ltd_ [1992] 1 SLR 369 at 378, [39] endorsed these observations and stated “what he [Farwell J] said in respec t of the English Money-lenders Ac t 1900 is equally true of the [MLA]”.
+20     The Singapore Court of Appeal in _Lorrain Esme Osman v Elders Finance Asia Ltd_ <span class="citation">[1992] 1 SLR 369</span> at 378, [39] endorsed these observations and stated “what he [Farwell J] said in respec t of the English Money-lenders Ac t 1900 is equally true of the [MLA]”.

 21     A helpful c onspec tus of the views that the English Selec t Committee took into ac c ount in enac ting the English Money-lenders Ac t 1900 is c ontained in the Crowther Committee’s _Report on Consumer Credit_ (Cmnd 4596, 1971) at para 2.1.22: